canokten/competitor-report-public/README.md

 ## Key Features
 - **End-to-End Pipeline**: From raw Google Maps data → insights in a dashboard
-- **Sector-Agnostic**: Works for salons, restaurants, tattoo shops, and more
 - **Custom Metrics**: Weighted scores, density calculations, LLM sentiment categories
 - **Interactive Dashboards**: Embedded directly into a shareable HTML report
 - **Scalable**: Built on Databricks medallion architecture and Delta Lake